-In Colombia, resident entities are taxed on their worldwide income, while foreign entities and foreign entities' Permanent Establishments ("PE") are taxed only on their Colombian source income.
+In Colombia, resident entities are taxed on their worldwide income and foreign entities' Permanent Establishments ("PE") on their attributable worldwide income, while foreign entities with no PE in the Country are taxed only on their Colombian source income.

 If an entity (i) is incorporated in Colombia; or (ii) has its corporate domicile is in Colombia; or (iii) is "effectively managed" in Colombia; such entity is deemed Colombian for tax purposes.